-Mosaics of the Clementine HIRES images have been produced by Malin Space Science Systems and are available through the PDS.
-These mosaics were generated at grid spacings of 30 m for the poles (where coverage is nearly complete) and 20 m for selected areas at lower latitudes.
+Mosaics of the Clementine HIRES images have been produced by Malin Space Science Systems and are available through the PDS Image Atlas.
+These mosaics were generated at 30 m/pixel for the poles (where coverage is nearly complete) and 20 m for selected areas at lower latitudes.
 The mosaics are controlled to the USGS base map (Malin and Ravine, 1998).

 Finally, the USGS also utilized 200-300 m/pixel Clementine stereo imagery to compile DTMs of the regions poleward of ~65° north and south latitude with 1 km grid spacing (Rosiek et al., 1998).
-These stereo DTMs were then merged with the much lower density Clementine dataset available for latitudes between ±75° (Rosiek et al., 2001).
-The combined DTM was used to prepare a set of maps of the Moon in 1:10,000,000 scale, with color-coded elevations overlaid on a shaded relief base (U.S. Geological Survey, 2002; described by Rosiek et al., 2002).
-The base used for these maps is also partly a Clementine product; the pre-Clementine airbrush base was digitized, 'warped" to coregister to the Clementine mosaic, and details of a small area (~1.3% of the Moon) near the south pole that was not imaged by earlier spacecraft were added by digital airbrushing based on the Clementine data (Rosiek and Aeschliman, 2001).
-The finished maps are available online at http://geopubs.wr.usgs.gov/i-map/i2769/.
-The shaded relief and DTMs can also be downloaded from ftp://ftpflag.wr.usgs.gov/ dist/pigpen/moon/, subdirectories shaded relief and usgs/topo, respectively
+These stereo DTMs were then merged with the much lower density Clementine data set available for latitudes between $\pm 75^{\circ}$ (Rosiek et al., 2001).
+The combined DTM was used to prepare a set of maps of the Moon in 1:10,000,000 scale, with color-coded elevations overlaid on a shaded relief base (U.S. Geological Survey, 2002; described by Rosiek et al., The base used for these maps is also partly a 2002).
+Clementine product; the pre-Clementine airbrush base was digitized, "warped" to coregister to the Clementine mosaic, and details of a small area (~1.3% of the Moon) near the south pole that was not imaged by earlier spacecraft were added by digital airbrushing based on the Clementine data (Rosiek and Aeschli-The finished maps are available online at man, 2001). http://geopubs.wr.usgs.gov/i-map/i2769/.
+The shaded relief and DTMs can also be downloaded from ftp://ftpflag.wr.usgs.gov/ dist/pigpen/moon/, subdirectories shaded_relief and usgs/topo, respectively.